 This program is built for any athlete serious about changing any necessary mobility limitations and/or movement patterns to get better at the highly technical demands of the Olympic lifts.

-A more united community
+A happier, more united community

 Is a specialty weightlifting program necessary to get fit?
-No. These things only matter when someone wants to compete in a weightlifting competition or when someone just finds a love for the Olympic lifts and enjoys doing them more often.
-And when you give your gym a weightlifting program to follow, those are the two types of people who will join: the people who want to do well at a weightlifting competition and the people who love the extra strength work and repetitions with the barbell.
+No. These things only matter when someone wants to compete in a weightlifting competition or when someone has a love for the Olympic lifts and enjoys doing them more often.
+When you give your gym a weightlifting program to follow, those are the two types of people who will join: the people who want to do well at a weightlifting competition and the people who love the extra strength work and repetitions with the barbell.
 As for your entire community, not everyone wants a strength-biased program, so a barbell program can help you satisfy the needs of everyone by giving your lifters a place to lift and keeping the general program more varied.
-This way, you’re not alienating the members who don’t want to lift, which is to say that this program is a one way to meet the needs of your lifters, without making your whole community follow a strength-biased program.
+This way, you’re not alienating the members who don’t want to lift, which is to say that this program is a great way to meet the needs of your lifters, without making your whole community follow a strength-biased program.
 Of course, the members who don’t want to join a barbell club will still enjoy rooting the weightlifters on and talking with them about the extra training they’re doing.
-Ya know, bonding.

 Confidence in the programming